ayomide-asekun/pdsnd_github/README.md

 ## Running the program

 Download the project locally on your computer.
-Extract the datasets(cities.csv) and navigate to the project directory on your terminal.
+Extract the datasets (cities.csv) and navigate to the project directory on your terminal.
 Run this command in terminal:

 `python bikeshare.py`

+You can view multiple cities in one run session.
+Enter "yes" to the prompt at the end.

 ## Requirements